 This workload's output is located in:

 .../firesim/deploy/results-workload/2018-05-19--00-38-52-linux-uniform/

 This run's log is located in:

-.../firesim/deploy/logs/2018-05-19--00-38-52-runworkload-JS5IGTV166X169DZ.log

-This status will update every 10s.

-...

-Instances
+'''

-This will only exit once all of the simulated nodes have completed simulations.
-So, let's let it run and open another terminal to the manager machine.
-From there, cd into your FireSim directory again and source sourceme-f1-manager. sh --skip-ssh-setup.
-Next, let's ssh into the simulation machine.
-In this case, since we are running the simulation on the same machine (i.e. localhost) we can run the following:
+This will only exit once all of the simulated nodes have powered off.
+So, let's let it run and open another terminal on the manager machine.
+From there, cd into your FireSim directory again and source sourceme-manager.sh --skip-ssh-setup.